 Movers are really good at giving estimates, however, so you can typically get an idea of what you’ll need to spend before you sign anything.
 Here’s a quick look at some of the things that play a role in helping moving companies determine the cost.

 - Distance: How far are you going?
 If you’re staying relatively close, then you aren’t going to have to spend as much money as you would if you were going further away.
-In many instances, your movers will charge you by the mile if it’s more than a day trip.
+In many instances, your cross country movers will charge you by the mile if it’s more than a day trip.

 - Time: How long is it going to take for your move to be completed?
 It’s a lot faster to complete a move across the street or across town.
 Moves that are long-distance, however, are going to take a lot more time, and tie your movers up for more hours.